Steven Stayner: Kidnapping

 Parnell began calling the boy "Dennis Gregory Parnell", retaining Stayner's real middle name and his real birth date when enrolling him in various schools over the next several years.
 Parnell passed himself off as Stayner's father, and the two moved frequently around California, living in locations including Santa Rosa and Comptche.
 Parnell allowed Stayner to begin drinking at a young age and to come and go virtually as he pleased.
 As he frequently moved from one menial job to another, some of his work required travel and leaving Stayner unguarded.
 An adult Stayner later remarked that he could have easily used these absences as opportunities to flee, but was unaware how to summon help.

 Parnell gave Stayner a Manchester Terrier that he named Queenie.
 This dog had been given to Parnell by his mother, who was not aware of Stayner's existence during the period when he was being held by Parnell.

-For a period of 18 months, a woman named Barbara Mathias lived with Parnell and Stayner.
+For a period of 18 months, Barbara Mathias lived with Parnell and Stayner.
 According to Stayner, Mathias, along with Parnell, raped him on nine occasions at age 9.
 In 1975, on Parnell's instruction, Mathias tried to lure another young boy, who was in the Santa Rosa Boys' Club with Stayner, into Parnell's car.
 The attempt was unsuccessful.
 Mathias later claimed to have been completely unaware that "Dennis" had been kidnapped.